jeffmcfadden/graphit/README.md

-# MRTG2XY
+# Graph It!

-A very simple utility to convert data from mrtg log files to a simple x:y format.
+A very basic graphing library that writes data to bmp images.

+It's probably too basic to work for you.

-I use this to send data to a graph utility.
+I use my `mrtg2xy` gem to process data from `mrtg` which I pipe into this utility.

 ## Installation

 Install it yourself:

-    $ gem install mrtg2xy
+    $ gem install graphit

 ## Usage

-    $ mrtg2xy
+    $ cat mydata | graphit -o graph.bmp